tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 11+:_ Gain a +2 bonus to your AC until the start of your next turn (champion: PD too; epic: also MD).

 **Quirk:** Touchy and defensive.

 ---

+#### Regal Wrong-headedness

+_Recharge 6+:_ When you miss with an attack that has a miss effect harmful to the target, you can take a –1 penalty to all defenses until the start of your next turn to reroll that attack.

+**Quirk:** Contrary and often surreal.

+---